Symmetric Representation Rings are $\lambda$-Rings: Symmetric representations

 \subsection{The additive structure}

-We recall some material from \cite{QSS} and \cite{CalmesHornbostel:reductive} concerning the additive structure of \(\K(G)\) and \(\GW(G)\).
-The group \(\K(G)\) is the free abelian group on the isomorphism classes of simple \(G\)-modules.
+We recall some material from \cite{QSS} and \cite{CalmesHornbostel:reductive} concerning the additive structure of \(\KRep{G}\) and \(\GWRep{G}\).
+The group \(\KRep{G}\) is the free abelian group on the isomorphism classes of simple \(G\)-modules.
 Given a complete set \(\Sigma\) of representatives of the isomorphism classes of simple \(G\)-modules, we can thus write

-The structure of \(\GW(G)\) is slightly more interesting.
+The structure of \(\GWRep{G}\) is slightly more interesting.
 For simplicity, we concentrate on the case when the endomorphism ring \(\End_G(S)\) of every simple \(G\)-module \(S\) is equal to the ground field \(F\).
 This assumption is satisfied by all examples that we later study in more detail.
-In particular, it is satisfied by all reductive groups \cite{CalmesHornbostel:reductive}*{Proposition 2.2.}.
+In particular, it is satisfied by all \(F\)-split reductive groups \cite{Jantzen}*{Cor.~II.2.7 and Prop.~II.2.8}.
 It ensures that every simple \(G\)-module is either symmetric, anti-symmetric or not self-dual at all, and that any two given (anti-)symmetries on a simple \(G\)-module differ at most by a scalar.

 Let \(\Sigma_+\in \Sigma\) and \(\Sigma_-\in\Sigma\) be the subsets of symmetric and anti-symmetric objects, and let \(\Sigma_0\in\Sigma\) be a subset containing one object for each pair of non-self-dual objects \((S,S^\vee)\).
 On each \(S\in\Sigma_+\), we fix a symmetry \(\sigma_s\). \begin{thm} Let \(G\) be an affine algebraic group scheme over \(F\) such that every simple \(G\)-module has endomorphism ring \(F\).
 Then we have an isomorphism of \(\GW(F)\)-modules